Bonds are a form of debt. The borrower is the issuer of the bond and the lender is the investor who buys the bond.

 We publish occasional thought pieces and our perspectives on topics related to the fundamentals of fixed income management, through Thought Exchange.
 We hope these will be informative to our readers.

-The principal issuers of bonds are governments
+The principal issuers of bonds are governments, financial institutions and corporations.

 Governments issue bonds to cover the shortfall between the amount they raise.

 Companies fund themselves with a mixture of bank finance.